embeddedartistry/templates/oss_docs/CONTRIBUTING.md

 > Unsure where to begin contributing to Atom?
 You can start by looking through these beginner and help-wanted issues: Beginner issues - issues which should only require a few lines of code, and a test or two.
 Help wanted issues - issues which should be a bit more involved than beginner issues.

 Working on your first open source project or pull request?
-Her are some helpful tutorials:
+Here are some helpful tutorials:

 * [How to Contribute to an Open Source Project on GitHub][2]
 * [Make a Pull Request][3]